NicolasJamar/docker-laravel/README.md

 # Docker-laravel

-A simple docker apache2 for Laravel
+A simple docker apache2 for Laravel.

+> You need to have [composer](https://getcomposer.org/download/) installed on your OS.

 ## Installation